Ghalamzan/Banking_Customer_Churn_Prediction/README.md

 ## Clustering Methods

-To categorize customers into distinct groups, various clustering methods were employed:
+Various clustering methods were used to categorize customers:

 - k-means
 - PAM
 - DBSCAN
 - OPTICS

-The application of OPTICS revealed its unsuitability for the dataset, as the majority of objects were allocated to a single cluster.
-Based on the Silhouette Score and Davies-Bouldin Index, the Agglomerative method was favored over k-means and DBSCAN.
+The OPTICS method was found unsuitable as it allocated most objects to a single cluster.
+The Agglomerative method was preferred based on the Silhouette Score and Davies-Bouldin Index.

 ## Classification Methods

-In the classification task, the following methods were compared:
+For predicting churn, the following classification methods were compared:

 - Decision Tree
 - K-Nearest Neighbors (KNN)
 - Naïve Bayes

-The decision tree outperformed KNN and Naïve Bayes in predicting churn based on F1 Score and ROC AUC.
-The most important features in classifying customer churn were Age, Balance, and Estimated Salary.
+The decision tree outperformed KNN and Naïve Bayes in predicting churn, with the most important features being Age, Balance, and Estimated Salary.

 ## Results

-- **Clustering**: The Agglomerative method was found to be the most effective based on the Silhouette Score and Davies-Bouldin Index.
+- **Clustering**: The Agglomerative method was the most effective based on the Silhouette Score and Davies-Bouldin Index.
-- **Classification**: The decision tree provided the best performance in predicting churn, with Age, Balance, and Estimated Salary being the most influential features.
+- **Classification**: The decision tree provided the best performance, with Age, Balance, and Estimated Salary being the most influential features.

 ## Usage